gboisse/gboisse.github.io/content/posts/05-revision/index.md

 </div>

-Pretty soon afterwards, we got joined by Miguel (a.k.a., [bevelledape](https://www.pouet.net/user.php?who=106515)) who would handle the modelling and texturing side of things (and there was lots to do on that front!).
+Pretty soon afterwards, we got joined by Miguel who would handle the modelling and texturing side of things (and there was lots to do on that front!).

 From this point, not really much happened; everyone was working a bit on advancing things but without proper focus and collaboration, not much was happening.